Session 2 - Module A: Advanced LangChain Patterns¶

 )

-The system message clearly defines the agent's role and capabilities, ensuring consistent behavior focused on research tasks.
+The system message clearly defines the agent's role and capabilities, ensuring consistent behavior focused on data ingestion tasks with emphasis on quality and reliability.

-"""Create agent specialized in data analysis and pattern recognition"""
+"""Create agent specialized in data analytics and pattern recognition"""

 ]